seven5/seven5.github.io/tutorial.md

 {% endhighlight %}

-If you look at the up migration, you will notice that the "oneUp" migration creates to sample users and sample posts.
+If you look at the up migration, you will notice that the "oneUp" migration creates two sample users and sample posts.
 This is handy for running tests because you can just assume that if the database is there, these users and posts are present.